 Across sculpture, teaching, and public programming, Go approaches clay as both medium and metaphor—a way to shape connection, honor process, and imagine more empathetic ways of inhabiting the world.

-Ultimately, my intention is to create a fully embodied encounter.
-Objects that ask to be held, traced, and felt, fostering a shared moment of attention, reflection, and connection between maker, material, and viewer.”
+At its core, my work is about creating an embodied experience.
+These pieces ask to be held, followed, and felt, offering a moment of connection between the maker, the material, and the viewer.”

 -Jessamyn Go